 The 1956 Act Section 401(c) excluded from the definition of broker-dealer a person who during any 12 consecutive months did not direct more than 15 offers to buy or sell in this State.
-In this Act exemptions from broker-dealer registration generally are provided in Section 401(b).
+In this Act exemptions from broker-dealer registration are provided in Section 401(b).

 The Gramm-Leach-Bliley Act, signed into law in November 1999, rescinded the exemption of banks from the definition of broker and dealer in Sections 3(a)(4) and (5) of the Securities Exchange Act of 1934.
-Under Section 102(4)(E), a securities administrator can exclude banks and other depository institutions, in whole or in part.
-There is also an exclusion in Section 102(4)(C) for bank registration as a broker-dealer for specified activities.
+Under Section 102(4)(D), a securities administrator can exclude banks and other depository institutions, in whole or in part.
+There is also an exemption in Section 401(b)(2) for bank registration as a broker-dealer for specified activities.

-Securities Markets Improvement Act of 1996 preempts state law from "[establishing] capital, custody, margin, financial responsibility, making and keeping records, bonding, or financial or operational reporting requirements for brokers, dealers, municipal securities dealers, government securities brokers, or government securities dealers that differ from, or are in addition to the requirements in those areas established under [the Securities Exchange Act]."
-These preemptions are recognized in the substantive broker-dealer provisions in Article 4.
+Section 15(h)(1) of the Securities Exchange Act of 1934, as amended by the National Securities Markets Improvement Act of 1996 preempts state law from "[establishing] capital, custody, margin, financial responsibility, making and keeping records, bonding, or financial or operational reporting requirements for brokers, dealers, municipal securities dealers, government securities brokers, or government securities dealers that differ from, or are in addition to the requirements in those areas established under [the Securities Exchange Act]."
+These preemptions are recognized in the substantive broker-dealer provisions in Part 4.